Legal Representation For Contractor & Builder Disputes

 Holding a Contractor Responsible

 A contractor (or builder of a new home) must follow the contract, of course.
 If not, they can be liable to pay for another contractor to complete and/or fix the job, plus any resulting damage to the property.
-Rarely are these cases “cut and dried,” however.
-And it’s often difficult to collect money against a corner-cutting contractor.
+However, these cases are rarely “cut and dried.”
+And it’s often difficult to collect money from a corner-cutting contractor.

 Consumer protection statutes offer safeguards but also have limitations.
 Additionally, it’s essential to evaluate the potential for a lien against the property in any project due to non-payment for completed work.